GARD®skin Dose-Response.

 Establishing PoD for Quantitative Risk Assessment

-The assay provides a Point-of-Departure (PoD) for Quantitative Risk Assessment (QRA), enabling potency ranking and sub-classification of candidate ingredients.
-This makes it a valuable tool for both product development and regulatory decision-making.
+The assay enables derivation of a Point-of-Departure (PoD) for Quantitative Risk Assessment (QRA), establishment of safe dose levels, and subclassification of candidate ingredients, to support both product development and regulatory decision-making.

-By estimating the threshold concentration at which a test substance induces skin sensitization, the assay allows for quantitative potency assessment, where lower concentrations indicate higher potency.
+By estimating the threshold concentration at which a test substance induces skin sensitization, the assay provides quantitative potency information.

-GARDskin Dose-Response is included in the OECD Test Guideline Program (TGP 4.106).
+GARDskin Dose-Response is adapted from GARDskin (OECD TG 442E, 497) and included in the OECD Test Guideline Program (TGP 4.106).

 Do you have expected sensitizers?

-Obtain quantitative potency data by using GARDskin Dose-Response to support critical decisions during product development, including:
+Obtain quantitative potency data by using GARDskin Dose-Response to support critical decisions during product development.

 • Defining safe dose levels: Assess whether sensitizers can be used in specific product categories and at which concentrations.